LyonSyonII/hunt-rs/README.md

 By default, searches are case-insensitive, unless \<NAME> contains an uppercase letter or the -C flag is set.

 ### Options
+    -c, --canonicalize
+                   If enabled, all paths will be canonicalized.
     -C, --case-sensitive
                    If enabled, the search will be case-sensitive